Global Innovators’ Challenge FAQs

 What is the prize for winners?

-Please note this is not an exhaustive list of the prizes and will be updated.
+Please note this is not an exhaustive list of the prizes and will be updated as some organisations are still donating prizes.

-All finalists will be invited to expand on their ideas in a Dragon’s Den style pitch to a panel of judges at the Sustainable Skies conference at Farnborough on the 14th of May with reasonable travel expenses included.
+All finalists will be invited to expand on their ideas in a Dragon’s Den style pitch to a panel of judges at the Sustainable Skies World Summit at Farnborough on the 17th March, with reasonable travel expenses included.

 First prize offers:

-• The opportunity for the winning team to present their proposal to the wider Sustainable Skies conference on the 15th of May.
-This is a fantastic opportunity to pitch your ideas directly to industry and potential investors.
+• The opportunity for the winner/winning team to present their proposal to the wider Sustainable Skies conference on the main stage on the 18th of March.
+This is a fantastic opportunity to raise your profile by pitching your idea directly to industry leaders and potential investors/employers.

 • A tour of the engineering department with one of the Air League’s Corporate Members*